Skip to main content

 Gratitude visit

-"Think about a person who is still alive who years ago did something or said something that made a major difference in your life and to whom you have never fully expressed your thanks.
-Your task is to write a letter of about 300 words, which should be specific about what the person did for you and how it affected your life.
+"Think about a person who is still alive who, years ago, did something or said something that made a major difference in your life and to whom you have never fully expressed your thanks.
+Your task is to write a letter of about 300 words, specifically about what the person did for you and how it affected your life.
 Also, mention in the letter what you are doing now and how you often remember what they did for you.
 Once you have written the letter, call the person and tell them that you would like to visit them, but be vague about the purpose of the visit; this exercise is much more fun when it is a surprise.
 When you meet the person, read your letter slowly, with expression, and with eye contact.
 Let the person react to your letter unhurriedly.
 Take whatever time it takes – a few days to a few weeks – to complete your letter".

 Grateful contemplation

-The practice of grateful contemplation is less specific than gratitude lists in that you think and write about list of activities you were grateful for in a global fashion (past memories of grateful events or things).
+The practice of grateful contemplation is less specific than gratitude lists in that you think and write about a list of activities you were grateful for in a global fashion (past memories of grateful events or things).
 For example, list of activities over the summer that you are grateful for.
 People usually choose from one or more of the following categories to write about grateful activities:

 • Education